Poor Man’s Saltwater Fish

 What Do African Cichlids Eat?

-Rift Lake cichlids can be prolific breeders and incidental spawning in home aquariums is not uncommon.
+Rift Lake cichlids can be prolific breeders and incidental spawning of many species in home aquariums is common.
 All cichlids practice some sort of parental care, and many species of RLC’s are mouthbrooders, where the female incubates the eggs in a special pouch in her throat until they hatch and are able to fend for themselves.
 A separate breeding tank should be set up if you want to intentionally spawn a particular species of Rift Lake cichlid.